robertjd/stormpath-framework-spec/social.md

 In this situation, the user leaves your login page by redirect and is taken to the provider for authentication.
-Once authentication is complete, the user is redirected back to a "callback" URI on your website.
+Once authentication is complete, the user is redirected back to a "callback" path on your website.
 This callback will provide an access token or access code as a query parameter.
 You server uses a confidential keypair of the provider to validate the token/code, then retrieves the account data of the authenticated user.